 You will only need these ingredients:

 cabbage, carrots, salt and pepper, and 2 bay or laurel leaves.

 This is it.

-Shred the cabbage and carrots, add salt and knead the mix with clean hands until the cabbage juice covers the mix.
+Shred the cabbage and carrots, add salt and knead it all with clean hands until the cabbage juice covers the mix.
 Add pepper, and bay leaves.
 Cover it all with a plate or dish and place something heavy on top, to keep the cabbage “drowning” in its own juice.
 Keep it at a room temperature for 2-3 days mixing it once or twice a day with a wooden spatula or with clean hands.

 In 3 days the cabbage is ready.
 Store it in a fridge.

-There are few dishes that you can make using the sauerkraut.
+There are a few dishes that you can make using the sauerkraut.
 I will be sharing recipes soon 🙂